-The 2020 Democratic Presidential race, with its second debates kicking off tonight, is ramping up amid widely positive media coverage of jobs and the U.S. economy.
-Washington Post readers earlier this month encountered the conventional wisdom that Trump’s reelection campaign has the benefit of managing a strong economy “effectively.”
+The 2020 Democratic presidential race is ramping up amid widely positive media coverage of jobs and the U.S. economy.
+Washington Post readers recently encountered the conventional wisdom that Trump’s reelection campaign has the benefit of managing a strong economy “effectively.”

 Two days later, Fox News predictably continued serving as the leading cheerleaders for the President.
 Under the chyron “Trump touts America’s soaring economy,” a host effused, “Thank God we live in the kind of country where you can work multiple jobs.”